The United Way of Norman's mission to unite and strengthen our community has volunteerism as a cornerstone to making real change.

 Restrictions

-Cannot be a current client and must sign a confidentiality statement.
+Cannot have been a client within the last two years, must sign a confidentiality agreement.

 Contact